keedio/camus-1/docs/intro.rst

       -p <path to properties file from classpath>

-If you need more control you can run the job yourself, but will have to configure some parameters and environment variables yourself (or reuse the ``bin/camus-config`` script to generate the configs without running the job).
+If you need more control you can run the job yourself, but will have to configure some parameters and environment variables yourself.
+You may want to reuse the ``bin/camus-config`` script to generate the configs without running the job.
+That script should be sourced into your script and sets up four environment variables:

+#. ``HADOOP_CLASSPATH`` is updated to include the jars for Camus and its dependencies
+#. ``CAMUS_LIBJARS`` contains a comma separated list of the jars for Camus and
+   its dependencies, suitable for use as the value of the ``-libjars`` option
+#. ``CAMUS_JAR`` is set to the primary Camus jar, which is the jar file you
+   should pass as the first argument to ``hadoop jar``
+#. ``HADOOP_USER_CLASSPATH_FIRST`` is set to true to ensure versions of
+   libraries included with the Hadoop distribution do not conflict with versions required by Camus

+If you do not use the ``camus-config`` script, you will need to configure these settings manually.
 If you install Camus via zip/tgz archive, you can find Camus's jar files under ``share/java/camus/``.
 If you install Camus via rpm or deb, the Camus's jar files under ``/usr/share/java/camus/``.
+After configuring the appropriate settings, as listed here, you can run the job with a command like this:

 .. sourcecode:: bash